Team-Uniken/api.relid.uniken.com/source/index.md

 ## CheckCredential

+This routine submits one or more user credentials (username/userID, passwords, responses to challenges etc) with the REL-ID backend, to authenticate the end-user.
+This can be used to -
+ * To check the user status - whether this user requires authentication on this device, what authentication to perform for this user, whether the user is blocked (on this device and/or app, or otherwise).
+ * To check the username and password.
+ * To check the additional authentication credentials such as secret answer, captcha, etc

+The result is one of the following -
+ * <b>FAILURE, &lt;reason&gt;</b>
+ * <b>CHALLENGE, &lt;challenge&gt;</b>
+ * <b>SUCCESS, &lt;eurelid&gt;</b>

-This routine submits one or more user credentials (username/userID, passwords, responses to challenges etc) with the REL-ID backend, to authenticate the end-user. <br><li>To check the user status - whether this user requires authentication on this device, what authentication to perform for this user, whether the user is blocked (on this device and/or app, or otherwise). <li>To check the username and password. <li>To check the additional authentication credentials such as secret answer, captcha, etc <br>The result is one of the following - <li><b>FAILURE, &lt;reason&gt;</b><li><b>CHALLENGE, &lt;challenge&gt;</b><li><b>SUCCESS, &lt;eurelid&gt;</b><br><br>The result is informed to API-client via status update (core) / event notification (wrapper) callback routines. <br>Multiple successful invocations of this routine may be needed before receiving a <b>SUCCESS, &lt;eurelid&gt;</b> result from this routine, with the same challenge (retries) and/or different challenges (additional authentication).
+The result is informed to API-client via status update (core) / event notification (wrapper) callback routines. <br>Multiple successful invocations of this routine may be needed before receiving a <b>SUCCESS, &lt;eurelid&gt;</b> result from this routine, with the same challenge (retries) and/or different challenges (additional authentication).

 ```c